nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 The arguments used here are:

-* `addr`: the exact same `addr` pointer as used in *Load Transaction Hash* syscall.
-* `len`: the exact same `len` pointer as used in *Load Transaction Hash* syscall.
-* `offset`: the exact same `offset` value as used in *Load Transaction Hash* syscall.
+* `addr`, `len` and `offset` follow the usage descripted in *Parital Loading* section.
 * `index`: an index value denoting the index of inputs to read.
 * `source`: a flag denoting the source of inputs to locate, possible values include:
-    + 1: inputs.
+    + 1: input cells.
-    + 2: outputs, note this is here to maintain compatibility of `source` flag, when this value is used in *Load Input By Field* syscall, the syscall would always return `2` since output doesn't have any input fields.
-    + 3: deps, when this value is used, the syscall will also always return `2` since dep doesn't have input fields.
+    + `0x0100000000000001`: input cells with the same running script as current script

-This syscall would locate a single input field in the current transaction based on `source` and `index` value, serialize the whole input into the Molecule Encoding [1] format, then use the same step as documented in *Load Transaction Hash* syscall to feed the serialized value into VM.
+This syscall would locate a single cell input in the current transaction based on `source` and `index` value, serialize the whole cell input into the Molecule Encoding [1] format, then use the same step as documented in *Partial Loading* section to feed the serialized value into VM.

-Specifying an invalid source value here would immediately trigger a VM error.
-Specifying a valid source that is not input, such as an output, would result in `2` as return value, denoting the item is missing.
-Specifying an invalid index value here would result in `1` as return value, denoting the index used is out of bound.
-Otherwise the syscall would return `0` denoting success state.

-Note this syscall is only provided for advanced usage that requires hashing the whole input in a future proof way.
-In practice this might be a very expensive syscall since it requires serializing the whole input, in the case of a large input with huge arguments, this would mean a lot of memory copying.
-Hence CKB should charge much higher cycles for this syscall and encourage using *Load Input By Field* syscall below.
+This syscall might return the following errors:
+* An invalid source value would immediately trigger an VM error and halt execution.
+* The syscall would return with `1` as return value if the index value is out of bound.
+* When `output cells` or `dep cells` is used in `source` field, the syscall would return with `2` as return value, since cell input only exists for input cells.

+In case of errors, `addr` and `index` will not contain meaningful data to use.

 ### Load Input By Field
 [load input by field]: #load-input-by-field